National Bank Building, Belgrade: The establishment of the National Bank

 The establishment of the Privileged National Bank of the Kingdom of Serbia was a long process consequent on the development of the economy, currency and other financial institutions, as well as the needs of economic and political emancipation of the Kingdom of Serbia.
-The bank was formally launched after the adoption of the Law on the National Bank, 12 December 1882, which was confirmed by king Milan Obrenovic on 6 January 1883.
-Under this law, the bank was established as a privileged institution (for the next 25 years in the form of a joint stock company), with an initial capital of 20 million dinara, and it was envisaged that its activities would be conducted under the control of the state.
+The bank was formally launched after the adoption of the Law on the National Bank, 12 December 1882, which was confirmed by king Milan Obrenović on 6 January 1883.
+Under this law, the bank was established as a privileged institution (for the next 25 years in the form of a joint stock company), with an initial capital of 20 million dinars, and it was envisaged that its activities would be conducted under the control of the state.
 Officially, the bank began operations on 1 June 1884.
 On that date, the bank leased space taken in Knez Mihajlo no. 38 (now No. 50), at the house of Hristina Kumanudi.